 BIBLICAL ARCHAEOLOGY TOURS

-Explore exclusive historical sites in Israel and the City of David with the renowned archaeologist who discovered them!
+Explore exclusive historical sites across the Holy Lands with the renowned archaeologist who discovered them!

 Temple Zero in Zion | Eli Shukron Discovers Melchizedek's Anointed Standing Stone in Jerusalem